Persisais/go-freeipa/README.md

 for information on how this library is generated.

 Created this to make Kerberos ticket API authentication, because password auth don't work on my FreeIPA instanse for some reason
+Also implemented API authentication via password the other way.
+Additions are not very pretty, implemented them for my own use

 ## Features

 * Kerberos and password API authentication
 * Kerberos ticket API authentication
+* Kerberos API authentication via login password

 ## History and credits